 November 6 - The Daily Collegian printed information about a "closed" Black Student Union meeting from a reporter who had overheard it.
-The Black Student Union reacted to this typically unethical practice by burning 9400 copies of the November 10th issue of the paper.
+The Black Student Union reacted to this typically unethical practice by burning 9,400 copies of the November 10^{th} issue of the paper.

-1300 Black undergraduate students are estimated to be enrolled at Penn State
+1,300 Black undergraduate students are estimated to be enrolled at Penn State.

 1971 - Groove Phi Groove Fellowship is established at Penn State.
-The Nittany Lion chapter of the Black social organization operates under a fraternal structure, but is not considered a Greek organization.
+The Nittany Lion chapter of the Black social organization operates under a fraternal structure but is not considered a Greek organization.

-January - Benson L. Dutton (BS Eng 1933) is selected as a Penn State "Distinguished Alumni" by the Board of Trustees.
-Dutton, a retired director of construction for the U.S. Department of Health, Education and Welfare, and the former dean of the School of Engineering at Tennessee State University, becomes the first Black alumnus selected for the award.
+January - Benson L. Dutton (BS Eng 1933) receives the Distinguished Alumni Award from the Penn State Board of Trustees.
+Dutton, a retired director of construction for the U.S. Department of Health, Education and Welfare and former dean of the School of Engineering at Tennessee State University, becomes the first Black alumnus selected for the award.
 The Distinguished Alumni Award is the highest honor that Penn State bestows upon an outstanding alumna or alumnus.

-January - Black Staff Assistants (BSA) group is created by the Student Affairs Office to alleviate racial tension in the residence halls, and to help disadvantaged black students on campus.
-The BSA staff was considered part-time university employees, and each was given an apartment and an office in a residence halls area.
+January - Black Staff Assistants (BSA) group is created by the Student Affairs Office to alleviate racial tension in the residence halls and to help disadvantaged black students on campus.
+The BSA staff were considered part-time university employees and each was given an apartment and an office in a residence halls area.
 The first BSA members were Barry Manns (director), Charles Cooper, Darryl Trent, Tom Brown, Lee Coffer, Michael Carpenter, and Eldridge Gibson.